truzmeto/LoanStatusPrediction/kernel.md

 Target feature 'loan_status' is composed of 7 factors.
 For simplicity, we reduce it down to two 'Good' and 'Bad' loans.
 We consider 'Fully Paid' and 'Current' as good loans, while the rest as bad loans.
-Here, I make a new function to implement above transformation.
+Here, I make a new function to achieve above transformation.

 ```python